medhabalani/daa/ass3/readme.md

 Output format -

 ```
-First line contains Zero based Index of the key element to be searched and -1 if that element does not exist using standard binary search.
+* First line contains Zero based Index of the key element to be searched and -1 if that element does not exist using
+  standard binary search.
-Second line contains number of iterations occuring in standard binary search.
+* Second line contains number of iterations occuring in standard binary search.
-Third line contains Zero based Index of the key element to be searched and -1 if that element does not exist using improved binary search.
+* Third line contains Zero based Index of the key element to be searched and -1 if that element does not exist using
+  improved binary search.
-Second line contains number of iterations occuring in improved binary search.
+* Fourth line contains number of iterations occuring in improved binary search.
 ```
 Input